Encino Wage and Hour Law Attorneys

 Minimum wage and overtime

 Both the federal government and the state of California set a minimum wage that must be paid to employees.
-The federal minimum wage is $7.25 per hour, but California requires the higher minimum wage of $8.00 per hour.
+Both the federal minimum wage and the California minimum wage are increasing.

 In addition to a minimum wage, both the federal government and the state of California mandate a maximum number of hours that may be worked in a week, and both systems mandate the payment of overtime for hours worked over that maximum.
 California law goes above and beyond federal law with respect to both minimum wage and maximum hour law, and it mandates certain rest periods and meal breaks that are not required by the federal government.